telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 * To respect the interval between sub-cache refreshs, a simple `sleep()` with the amount of seconds taken from the CLI parameter `-subCacheIval` (that defaults to 60 seconds) is the first thing in the loop (step 1).
 Remember that before entering this loop, when Orion starts, the sub-cache is populated from the database contents.
 * `subCacheSync()` in step 2 synchronizes the sub-cache with the contents in the database
-* The [semaphore protecting the sub-cache](#subscription-cache-semaphore) is taken using the function `cacheSemTake()` (step 3).
+* The [semaphore protecting the sub-cache](semaphores.md#subscription-cache-semaphore) is taken using the function `cacheSemTake()` (step 3).
-* In step 4, [the special fields](#special-subscription-fields) that live in the sub-cache are saved before the cub-cache is emptied.
-See more about this in the section [Special Subscription Fields](#special-subscription-fields).
+* In step 4, the special fields that live in the sub-cache are saved before the cub-cache is emptied.
+See more about this in the section on [special subscription fields](#special-subscription-fields).
 * When subscriptions are created or modified, apart from modifying the sub-cache, the changes are saved to the database, so it is safe to completely clear the subscription cache, once the special fields are saved and this is the first step in `subCacheRefresh()`, step 6 in the figure.
 * To populate the sub-cache again, the first thing needed is a list of all services (tenants) in the system. `getOrionDatabases()` offers that service (step 7-9)
 * Steps 10 to 14 are about filling the sub-cache wit the contents from the database (from the collection with context subscriptions, called [`csub`](../admin/database_model.md#csubs-collection)).
 This is a loop that is executed once per service (tenant) in the system.
-* After populating the sub-cache from the database content, the special fields are restored to the sub-cache **and** to the database (again, see [Special Subscription Fields](#special-subscription-fields) for more info).
+* After populating the sub-cache from the database content, the special fields are restored to the sub-cache **and** to the database (again, see [special subscription fields](#special-subscription-fields) for more info).
 This is steps 15 and 16 in the figure.
 * Finally, in step 17 and the end of the figure, the sub-cache semaphore is released and the flow goes back to the beginning of the loop (which is a `while (TRUE)`).

 The next sub-chapters intend to spread some light on the more significant functions in the image.